 - Enlargement of the thyroid gland (goiter)

-Catheters placed in the large veins of the upper arm and neck may cause blood clots in the superior vena cava.
+Catheters placed in the large veins of the upper arm and neck may cause blood clots in the SVC.

 Symptoms occur when something blocks the blood flowing back to the heart.
-They may begin suddenly or gradually, and may worsen when you bend over or lie down.
+Symptoms may begin suddenly or gradually, and may worsen when you bend over or lie down.

 Early signs include: